 Trust Investments

-The Trust owns three properties located at 10-16 Dorcas Street, South Melbourne, VIC (“South Melbourne”); Lot 2, 902 Caribu Drive, Direk, SA (“Rand Distribution Centre”); and 11-13 Robinson Street, Dandenong, VIC (“ATO Dandenong”) (together, “the Properties”).
-A building is currently under construction on the ATO Dandenong property which means the asset is currently a development asset of the Trust.
-Finalisation of construction of ATO Dandenong to an extent that it is capable of being occupied (“Practical Completion”) is expected to occur by 30 September 2015.
+The Trust owns two properties located at Lot 2, 902 Caribu Drive, Direk, SA (“Rand Distribution Centre”) and 11-13 Robinson Street, Dandenong, VIC (“ATO Dandenong”) (together, “the Properties”)..

 The Trust is not expected to acquire any other properties during its investment term.
 As a result, the Trust is not currently, and is not expected to be, widely diversified by investment class, geographic location or property sector.